What does the Gelfand Center do?

 Are there volunteer opportunities for weekends or summer months?

-Opportunities vary, so it is best to check the Gelfand Center calendar, and to sign up for our volunteer d-list.
+Opportunities vary, so it is best to check the Gelfand Center calendar.
 We often send out requests for volunteers a week or two prior to events.
 These opportunities are fun, and often require hands-on work with kids and teenagers, tabling, and organization skills.
 To be able to work at many of these events, you would need to complete your clearance forms.
+Contact the Gelfand Center

 I can’t commit to any of the opportunities the Gelfand Center offers.
 Are there other ways I can get involved with my community?